 The N.C.
 Department of Agriculture and Consumer Services will soon start treating for spongy moth infestations, (formerly known as gypsy moths), in several areas across North Carolina, including Dare County.

-Treatments are weather dependent and may start as early as May 31 and could continue through June 20.
+Treatments are weather dependent and will likely start in early June.
+Treatments could continue through June 20.

 The areas to be treated include: